C. Middle Life

 The Mesozoic Era formally ended 66 million years ago.
 Strong evidence links the end-Mesozoic extinction to at least one asteroid collision.
 17 Scientists still debate whether this was the sole cause or the knockout punch after a period of climatic stress.
 18 The second-worst mass extinction of all time, it spelled the end for dinosaurs, pterosaurs, and an entire sister order of birds.
-Sea serpents vanished along with ammonites, shelled squid-like animals that had been around for 300 million years.
+Sea serpents vanished along with ammonites, shelled squid-like animals that had survived for an astounding 300 million years.

 Petroleum is the liquid form of fossil fuel.
 It formed mostly from the remains of plankton and algae at the bottom of the sea.
 These organisms have been around for billions of years, and a modest amount of oil dates back to the Proterozoic Eon.
 Most of it, though, was deposited in the Mesozoic Era.
 19